**Please Note: This post contains referral links and I may make a small commission at no additional cost to you**

 Before giving birth, I had witnessed a scene at a park one day taking place between a parent and child.

-The frustrated parents were trying to gather up their daughter to leave and the daughter was throwing a meltdown that I had never witnessed before.
+The frustrated parents were trying to gather up their daughter to leave and the daughter was throwing a meltdown of epic proportions I had never witnessed in a child.

 Smugly, I wondered why the parents couldn’t control their child and blamed the parents.